mraposodea2016/mraposodea2016/README.md

 Hello there,

-Feel free to reach out if you are willing to collaborate on any project related to Software Engineering or Blockchain.
+Feel free to reach out if you are willing to collaborate on any project related to Quantitative Finance or Blockchain.

 I'm also active on <a href=https://www.hackerrank.com/matheus_raposo>HackerRank<a>.